 This test is done by measuring blood pressure at the ankle and in

 the arm while a person is at rest.
-Measurements are usually repeated at both
+Some people also do an exercise test.
+In this case, the blood pressure measurements are repeated at both

-sites after 5 minutes of walking on a treadmill.
+sites after a few minutes of walking on a treadmill.

 The ankle-brachial index (ABI) result is used to predict the